Last reviewed on 18 June 2021

 You can find out more about how to accept uncertainty in this worksheet by the Centre for Clinical Interventions and you might also find it useful to watch our video mini-series in which members of the Speakers Collective talk about how they are dealing with lockdown.

 So, what else can you do to look after your mental wellbeing at the moment?
 The team at Good Thinking, London’s digital mental wellbeing service, have put together these tips to help you.
 You can also get recommendations for NHS-approved apps if you’re feeling anxious, stressed, depressed or having trouble sleeping.
 Simply go to the Good Thinking home page for more information.

 You might be anxious about the new restrictions or how you'll get back to ‘normal life’ once they are eased.
 Many others feel the same way when lockdowns are eased – a survey in 2020 by Anxiety UK revealed that people are particularly worried about using public transport, going shopping and returning to work or education.

 Although stress is a perfectly normal reaction to some type of threat (it prepares you for ‘fight or flight’), when you’re facing an ongoing threat, it becomes something quite different.
 You might find that your mind is full of worries because you feel restricted or trapped.

 If you’re normally out at work all day and busy with family, friends and hobbies the rest of the time, you might be finding things rather boring right now.
-As a result, you might feel restless, frustrated, lethargic or even angry and you might have been hoping that the lockdown restrictions had been modified even further.
+As a result, you might feel restless, frustrated, lethargic or even angry and you might have been hoping that the restrictions would not be increased any further.

 Read our articles about managing boredom and connecting with nature.
 If you’re worried that your boredom is becoming something more serious, like depression, you could take the Good Thinking low mood quiz to get recommendations for NHS-approved wellbeing apps.